Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standard in Te Awanga include each:
+The areas of rental property that are affected with The Healthy Homes Standard in Te Awanga include each:

 • Living Room